1uigii/ziel/README.md

 A simple and modular implementation of the popular battleship game.

 ## How to run the game
-The executable can be work as server or as client.
+The executable can be run as server or as client.
 ```bash
 # run the server
 ziel server --addr <ADDR> default: 127.0.0.1:8080